OctopusDeploy/docs/src/pages/docs/deprecations/index.md

 Deprecations are subject to change in detail or timeframe.
 If you need help assessing the impact of deprecation of a feature on your particular Octopus Server configuration, please contact our [support team](https://octopus.com/support).
 :::

+## Deprecations coming in 2024.1

+### Mono based SSH Deployment Targets

+From `2024.1` SSH deployments will no longer support running tasks via Mono.
+Instead, Linux workers and targets will only execute using .NET Core compiled tooling, which for most cases can be enabled via a simple configuration change on the machine configuration page.
+Further details on the background for this update as well as the reasoning behind it are available on the [Deprecating Mono](https://octopus.com/blog/deprecating-mono) blog post.

 ## Deprecations for 2023.3

 ### Project level `/runbooks/all` API endpoint